 Step by Step currently offer 18 weekly after school groups serving 130 children.
 Activities include swimming, horse riding, ice-skating, cycling, music therapy, creative arts and exercise.
 All children are supported by trained volunteers on a 1:1 basis and transported to the sessions in our accessible vehicles, to ensure accessibility.

-Jewish Child’s Day is looking to raise £35,000 to cover the cost of renovating the building and fully equipping the centre with all the equipment they require to fully function.
+Jewish Child’s Day was able to raise the monies required to renovate the building and fully equipping the centre with all the equipment they require to fully function.